airbnb/streamalert/docs/source/historical-search.rst

   #.
 StreamAlert creates an Athena Database, alerts kinesis Firehose and ``alerts`` table during initial deployment
   #.
 Optionally create Firehose resources and Athena tables for historical data retention
   #.
-S3 events will be sent to an SQS that is mapped to the Athena Partition Refresh Lambda function
+S3 events will be sent to an SQS that is mapped to the Athena Partitioner Lambda function
   #.
 The Lambda function adds new partitions when there are new alerts or data saved in S3 bucket via Firehose
   #.
 Alerts, and optionally data, are available for searching via Athena console or the Athena API